 2. Run the Windows Update Troubleshooter

-Windows 10 also features a built-in troubleshooter that you can use to fix many technical issues affecting the system, including update install/removal issues.
+Windows 10 also features a built-in troubleshooter that you can use to fix technical issues affecting the system, including update install/removal issues.

 Go to Start > Update & Security > Troubleshoot > Run the Windows Update Troubleshooter